Richard Boyle Townsend (219)

 An extract from the early history of Masonic Lodge 15 (Skibbereen) records that "Bro.
 Richard Boyle Townsend of Lodge No.l (12) also appears as a visitor in those early days (1817)."
 In a letter to Dorothea, wife of Richard Baxter Townsend [5D15], dated 31 July 1896 Hildegarde Coghill wrote the following about the 'Lodge of CastleT' - "Papa does not know who started it; they all drank like fishes and ended up in debt to my grandfather which, being unable to pay, they gave him the old masonic chair in the hall at home and some tall wooden candle sticks.
 The number of the lodge was 27 and it was called the Shamrock Lodge of Ireland.
 On the chair are painted a sun and moon with faces."
 (12a) This lodge was warranted on 8 July 1835, in lieu of No. 167, which presumably was the one of which Richard was a member.
 Lodge No 27 is now based in Cork.

-The catalogue of the registered papers of the Office of Chief Secretary of Ireland from 1818 to 1852 in the National Archives of Ireland, includes a letter written by Richard to Charles Grant, Chief Secretary, Dublin Castle, on 3 December 1821 offering his services to government, should the unrest in remoter parts of County Cork, spread to his neighbourhood.
+The first letter (CSO/RP/SC/1821/1438) was written by Richard to Charles Grant, Chief Secretary, Dublin Castle, on 3 December 1821 offering his services to government, should the unrest in remoter parts of County Cork, spread to his neighbourhood.
 In his letter he also recalls his efforts against the rebels during the 1798 rebellion.

 In his book 'Statistical Survey of the County of Cork' (10) Horatio Townsend [5D00] comments rather tersely on page 338 about the absence of Richard - "Castle-Townsend, the first and principal seat of the family, whose name it bears, was nothing more than a neat and well built village adjoining the mansion-house, on the west side, until improved and extended by its late possessor, Richard Townsend, Esq.....in a short space of time a new town arose, numbering among its inhabitants more persons of respectability than are usually found in such a situation.
 In this respect it still continues to maintain its character, even under the disadvantage of the present proprietor's seclusion from his country and friends, a circumstance, whether arising from actual or supposed necessity, always to be lamented."